Career Center FAQ's

 - Work study employees are limited to 20 per week during the fall, spring and summer semesters, and up to 29 hours per week during the winter break only.
 20 hours max during spring break

-- Hourly student employees are limited to 25 hours per week during the fall, spring semesters, and up to 40 hours per week during the winter break, spring break and summer semester.
+- Hourly student employees are limited to 25 hours per week during the fall, spring semesters, and up to 40 hours per week during the winter break and summer semester.

 - Hourly graduate research students are limited to 19 hours per week, but if they also hold a salaried graduate research student position the total hours worked between the 2 positions cannot exceed 25 hours per week.
 Held to the 19 hours per week during the summer and spring break

 - Hourly undergraduate research students are limited to 25 hours per week.
-They can work up to 40 hours per week during the summer and spring break.
+They can work up to 40 hours per week during the summer and winter break.

 - International students are generally allowed to work up to 20 hours per week (depending on the stipulations of their visa) this includes spring break.
 They can work up to 40 hours/week during the summer IF they are not taking classes.